Repertoire Teacher Observation Walkthrough & Feedback App

 Write Feedback in Seconds, Not Minutes

 Snippets are reusable phrases you insert with a single tap: sentence starters, framework-aligned language, or full feedback statements.
 Turn on "Save New Snippets" and your library builds itself in the first few weeks.
-Over time, writing an entry becomes mostly tapping — not typing.

 Write Zero Words and Still Send Feedback